The water stream down the hillside of Ulfshyttan comes from 3

 loaded with documentation.
 The amount was over 1000 m with

 documentations.
 Furthermore the Enskilda Bank kept their gold

 reserve here.
-If there was any Jewish gold, it was kept here.
+The story don't till if there was any Jewish gold kept here.

-Two persons were placed t the manor house and the post station in
+Two persons were placed in the the manor house and the post station in

 Ulfshyttan was upgraded, because of the amount of post.
 In the